Plant-Food-Research-Open/calisim/README.md

 # Installation

-The easiest way to install calisim is using pip:
+The easiest way to install calisim is by using pip:

 ```
 pip install -U calisim